LostLaser/Daratos/README.md

 ## Contributing

 ### Creating a pull request
-  - Pull requests are welcome.
+  - Pull requests are welcome!
 Please open an issue first to discuss what you would like to change.

 ### Coding style
   - Try your best to follow the python coding style specified [here](https://realpython.com/python-pep8/).